 Classes remain essentially similar, they adapt to what is being taught, when in the year, the term, the day and how.
 Where, different schools, classrooms, classroom configurations.
 Even for different teachers.

 Not excluding that a single class, sits within it’s own complex adaptive system, a school.
-Which sits within another complex adaptive system, education.
+Which sits within another complex adaptive system, a national education system.

 - they are dynamic, that is they are continuously changing

 - they are far from equilibrium, classrooms have the potential to change suddenly and may take one of many paths